-Although yard waste is natural and will eventually decompose, it is not appropriate to dump this material in any natural areas including woodlots, ravines or fields.
+Although yard waste is natural and will eventually decompose, it is not appropriate to dump this material in to any natural area, including woodlots, ravines, streambanks or fields.
 This includes everything from grass clippings and raked up leaves to twigs and branches.
-These natural areas can only handle the leaves and debris that they produce themselves.
+Natural areas can only handle the leaves and debris they produce themselves.

-- Yard waste dumping in ravines can affect the natural balance of the slope. - Yard waste can block creeks leading to property damage and erosion of natural habitat. - What you grow in your yard may not be native to natural areas.
-Invasive plants can spread, smother, choke and negatively impact native plants and natural habitats. - Ornamental plants such as periwinkle, ivy, and lamium do not help to stabilize the ravine banks or steep slopes.
+- Yard waste dumping in ravines can affect the natural balance of the slope. - Yard waste can block creeks, leading to flooding and erosion of natural habitat. - What you grow in your yard may not be native to this area.
+Invasive plants can spread, smother, choke, and negatively impact native plants and natural habitats. - Invasive ornamental plants such as ivy, periwinkle, and lamium do not help to stabilize the ravine banks or steep slopes. - Accumulated woody yard waste raises the fire hazard.